 It’s common for courts to order an evaluation of the guardians involved in a case.
 A parent can request one of these evaluations if they suspect that the other parent or guardian is dealing with an issue such as Alcohol Use Disorder.
 A social worker or a therapist will interview the persons involved, and then make a recommendation on whom they think should receive custody.

-Using a remote alcohol monitoring device like Soberlink helps those dealing with Alcohol Use Disorder to document their sobriety during a custody battle.
+Using a remote alcohol monitoring device like Soberlink helps those dealing with Alcohol Use Disorder to document their sobriety during a custody and alcohol battle.
 It delivers accountability to family members, the court, children, and anyone else involved in the case.
 Though sponsors are very helpful, using a device such as Soberlink instead of having the sponsor present can help make the visit with a child more comfortable, as the child has a source of familiarity.

 Karmel speaks very highly of the progress she has seen from clients using Soberlink.
 Not only does it make the situation for children safer, “it also leads to a much more natural kind of access time without a supervisor being present.
 A child doesn’t know that his or her parent is blowing into a machine.
 A child doesn’t know that when that parent steps out to take that test what’s happening” says Karmel.
 Using Soberlink “keeps the child free from feeling that mommy or daddy has a problem, because when you see a supervisor you know that there’s a problem.”

 Whether you’re a parent facing Alcohol Use Disorder or a concerned family member, remote alcohol monitoring provides the tools needed to ensure an individual is fit to parent.
 Do you want to put the power back into your own hands?
 With Soberlink, you’re getting one step closer to strengthening your relationship with your child.
 Demonstrate that you’re serious about your commitment to sobriety with Soberlink.

 About the Author